August 27th, 2021

 - The asserted territory of the lək̓ʷəŋən Indigenous peoples of the Songhees Nation and Esquimalt Nation and W̱SÁNEĆ Indigenous peoples of the Tsartlip First Nation, Tsawout First Nation, Pauquachin First Nation, Tseycum First Nation and Malahat Nation, the Te’Mexw Treaty Association

 - Regional and Provincial Parks (by the Capital Regional District and BC Parks)

-- Other public and private landsSee the general concept map below (updated map is TBA)
+- Other public and private lands.Please see the concept map below (as of February 15th, 2022).